dotnet/machinelearning/README.md

 There a list of short videos each one focusing on a particular single topic of ML.NET at the [ML.NET videos playlist](https://aka.ms/mlnetyoutube) in YouTube.

-## Supported ML.NET operating systems and processor architectures
+## Operating systems and processor architectures supported by ML.NET

 ML.NET runs on Windows, Linux, and macOS using [.NET Core](https://github.com/dotnet/core), or Windows using .NET Framework.